Fields of interest:

 Medieval European and Islamic History; Medieval Iberia and North Africa; Social History; Intellectual History; Economic History; Legal History; Latin and Arabic Paleography

-Hussein Fancy is trained as a historian of medieval Europe and the Islamic world.
+Hussein Fancy is a historian of medieval Europe and the Islamic world.
 His research and writing focus on the economic, social, legal, and intellectual history of interaction between Jews, Christians, and Muslims in the medieval Mediterranean.
 In particular, he pursues projects that combine Latin, Arabic, and Romance archival sources.

 Fancy’s first book, The Mercenary Mediterranean, examined the service of Muslim soldiers from North Africa to the Christian kings of the Crown of Aragon in the thirteenth and fourteenth centuries.
 Far from marking the triumph of toleration, he argued, the alliance of Christian kings and Muslim soldiers depended on and reproduced ideas of religious difference.
 The Mercenary Mediterranean received the Herbert Baxter Adams Prize from the American Historical Association for the best first book in European history, the L. Carl Brown Prize from the American Institute of Maghreb Studies for the best book in North African studies, and the Jans F. Verbruggen Prize from De Re Militari for the best book in medieval military history.
 Most recently, along with Alejandro García-Sanjuán, he edited What Was the Islamic Conquest of Iberia?, a collection that examined the on-going scholarly controversies surrounding the Islamic conquest of the Iberian Peninsula in 711.